KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ## Overview

-This extension defines an schema to use Draco geometry compression libraries in glTF format.
+This extension defines a schema to use Draco geometry compression libraries in glTF format.
 This allows glTF to support streaming compressed geometry data instead of the raw data.

-The [conformance](#conformance) section specifies what an implementation must to do when encountering this extension, and how the extension interacts with the attributes defined in the base specification.
+The [conformance](#conformance) section specifies what an implementation must do when encountering this extension, and how the extension interacts with the attributes defined in the base specification.

 ## glTF Schema Updates